Hydrospheredata/mist/docs/api-reference.md

     "parameters": {
         /* optional paramateres, that will be available as "parameters" argument in "doStuff" method  */ },
-    "external_id": "", // optional field with any string inside
-    "namespace": "foo" // mist context namespace
+    "externalId": "", // optional field with any string inside "namespace": "foo" // mist context namespace
 }
 ```